 You don't have to use parchment paper for your baking sheet, but it makes clean up so much easier!!
 Brush with egg wash and bake.
 Your scones should be risen and lightly golden brown.

-The Finished Sundried Tomato and Green Olive Scones
+FAQ Sun-dried Tomato And Green Olive Scones

 Sundried tomatoes and Green Olive Scones